Jeno Paulucci: Career

 Describing himself as an "incurable entrepreneur," Paulucci advocated several innovative strategies for building small businesses.
 From the 1940s to the 1960s, his Chun King company attempted to "cut out the middle man" and "take advantage of waste".
 Paulucci preferred not to use personal money for his businesses and instead relied on public financing provided in exchange for job creation.
 Paulucci was also credited with building one of the first national brands of frozen pizzas and taking advantage of the growing acceptance of frozen food as a meal.
 Paulucci told a reporter, "Wherever there's a microwave, I believe we should have our product."

-In the 1980s, Paulucci planned and developed the master-planned community Heathrow, Florida.
+In the 1980s, Paulucci planned and developed the master-planned community of Heathrow, Florida.
 Since the 1980s, Paulucci owned numerous land holdings in Seminole County, Florida, and was an active philanthropist in the community.

 Charity and philanthropy

 Paulucci was involved with numerous charitable causes.
 He was a prominent advocate for Italian-American issues.
 He founded the National Italian American Foundation in the 1970s and served as a presidential emissary to Italy.
 The Paulucci Space Theater, a planetarium in Hibbing, Minnesota, is named in honor of Paulucci.
+The exhibition hall in the Duluth Entertainment Convention Center was dedicated to Jeno on April 24, 1967.

 Controversy

-In 1982, Paulucci moved 1200 jobs from Jeno's Pizza plant in Duluth, Minnesota, to Jackson, Ohio.
-Ohio had offered Paulucci publicly financed low-interest loans.
+In 1982, Paulucci moved 1,200 jobs from Jeno's Pizza plant in Duluth, Minnesota, to Jackson, Ohio.
+The state of Ohio had offered Paulucci publicly financed low-interest loans.
 Many accused Paulucci of violating his professed commitment to northeast Minnesota during a time of economic hardships.
-In response to these criticisms, Paulucci told Minnesota Public Radio, "I'm a businessman, I'm not going to say oh gee, I'm a nice guy."
+In response to these criticisms, Paulucci told Minnesota Public Radio, "I'm a businessman, I'm not going to say, 'Oh gee, I'm a nice guy.'"

 Paulucci and his daughter began a legal battle in 2006 over guardianship of his daughter's substantial trust fund.

-After his death, a significant court battle erupted over his $100m estate.
+After his death, a significant court battle erupted over his $100M estate.